 The FPTRQ measures have two major limitations.
 First, the measures have not been validated to examine any direct relationship between the relationship quality and any specific outcomes, and no examination of the FPTRQ measures has been conducted in conjunction with other existing family-relationship measures.
-Second, the FPTRQ field study used samples of convenience to collect data for reliability estimates and summary statistics, so the data presented is not nationally representative and should not be used to represent national estimates or normed scores.
+Second, the FPTRQ field study and FSS pilot test used samples of convenience to collect data for reliability estimates and summary statistics, so the data presented are not nationally representative and should not be used to represent national estimates or normed scores.
 Additional minor limitations include the following:

 - The measures have not yet been used for program monitoring, evaluation, or professional development.
-The work done to date focused solely on creating the measures. - The measures' applicability to Early Head Start was not tested as strongly as their applicability to other types of programs.
-Of the Head Start/Early Head Start programs in the sample, only four were Early Head Start, meaning the sample size was not sufficient to report findings specifically for Early Head Start. - Most of the Head Start/Early Head Start programs in the sample were operated by community organizations.
-The field study sample included only a few Head Start/Early Head Start programs that were operated by school districts or government agencies. - Only English and Spanish versions of the parent measure were created and tested; the measures were not translated into or tested in any other languages. - Cultural sensitivity was not directly measured through measure items (see Appendix G).
+The work done to date focused solely on creating the measures. - Of the Head Start/Early Head Start programs in the field study sample, only four were Early Head Start and this sample size was not sufficient to report findings specifically for Early Head Start. - Most of the participating Head Start/Early Head Start programs were operated by community organizations.
+The field study sample included only a few Head Start/Early Head Start programs that were operated by school districts or government agencies. - Only English and Spanish versions of the FPTRQ measures were created and tested; the measures were not translated into or tested in any other languages. - Cultural sensitivity was not directly measured through measure items (see Appendix G).